Theodore Roosevelt Island

 The tree-filled national park that Washingtonians today know as Theodore Roosevelt Island would have been unrecognizable to District residents of yesteryear.
-The island used to be the personal property of defendants of Founding Father George Mason IV, who used the island as a plantation estate worked by enslaved laborers.
+The island used to be the personal property of descendants of Founding Father George Mason IV, who used the island as a plantation estate worked by enslaved laborers.

 George Mason III purchased the island around 1717 after the family who previously lived there was murdered by Native Americans and their house was torched.
 It wasn’t until approximately 1796 that his grandson John Mason began clearing the island, just four years before Congress officially relocated to the nascent federal city.
 A stately Georgian-style mansion was built on the heights at the southern tip, with views of the White House and Capitol Building construction site.